South Kedah Expressway

 South Kedah Expressway (Lekas, E4), or Sungai Petani–Kedah Inner Expressway (SPIKE), is a new expressway under planning in Kedah, Malaysia.
 "Lekas" stands for "Lebuhraya Kedah Selatan".
-The South Kedah Expressway is much similar to the North–South Expressway Central Link E6 (Shah Alam–Nilai North) in the Klang Valley.
+The South Kedah Expressway is similar to the E6 North–South Expressway Central Link (Shah Alam–Nilai North) in the Klang Valley.
 It will act as a bypass from the state of Penang.

 Interchange lists

 The entire route is located in Kedah.